On explicit estimates for $S(t)$, $S_1(t)$, and $\zeta(1/2+\mathrm{i}t)$ under the Riemann Hypothesis: Introduction

 for $C_n>0$, $t$ large and implied constants depend on $n$, a result also due to Littlewood~\cite[Theorem 11]{LittlewoodOnTheZeros}.
+It is also known that RH is equivalent to the assertion that $S_n(t)=o\left(t^{n-2}\right)$ for every $n\geq3$, see~\cite[Theorem 4]{FujiiOnTheZeros}.
 Explicit values for $C_n$ were firstly obtained by Wakasa~\cite{Wakasa} by following Fujii's work, and significantly improved in~\cite{Carneiro}.
 Although there is no serious obstacle to derive~\eqref{eq:SnRH} in fully explicit form with constants $C_n$ not worse than those in~\cite{Wakasa}, we are not considering this in the present paper.

 One immediate application of Theorem~\ref{thm:main} is linked to gaps between ordinates of consecutive nontrivial zeros.
 It follows from~\eqref{eq:RvM} and~\eqref{eq:Sclassic} that such gaps are bounded, with the first gap being the largest, see~\cite[Lemma 3]{Sim.Lehmer}.
 Littlewood~\cite{LittlewoodTwoNotes} proved that